-Street art, graffiti walls, public galleries, sculpture installations and cafes adorned with the work of local talent can all be found within minutes walk of each other.
-It can be so easy to overlook the art around us in our busy day to day lives, so why not take some time to appreciate it?
+Street art, graffiti walls, public galleries, sculpture installations and cafes adorned with the work of local talent can all be found within minutes' walk of each other.
+It can be so easy to overlook the art around us in our busy day-to-day lives, so why not take some time to appreciate it?
 Make a day of exploring the city and taking in the creativity on offer, or just grab a coffee and go for a wander.

 Probably one of the most noticeable public art projects in the city is Electric Botany – this project involved a range of artists (established and aspiring) painting electric boxes in the Launceston CBD and surrounds with a diverse range of subjects and styles.